tayloracapula/simple-backend-API/README.md

   "last_name": "Smith",
   "email": "bobsmith@company.example.com",
   "password": "V3ry$ecur3PW",
-  "role": "user",
+  "role": "User",
   "department": "Energy",
-  "managerID": 254 //Optional Field: if omitted and role is "manager" then the user will be marked to manage themselves otherwise it will return an error
+  "managerID": 254 //Optional Field: if omitted and role is "Manager" then the user will be marked to manage themselves otherwise it will return an error
 }

 ```